 We know your older kids roll their eyes whenever you bring up the words “family picnic.”
 We’re betting that nobody is going to complain when you roll up to Snowbird and ride the tram to the top of Hidden Peak.
 Opt to hike around and find a place to picnic or grab some food in The Summit restaurant.

 When August rolls around, and you swear you can’t bear to go on one more hike in the heat, take the family to float the Provo River.
 The brisk water temps will be a welcome break on those +95F days.
 Already ventured down the Provo?
 Head to the Weber River!
 Trust us, stop by Taggarts Grill and get their carrot cake after.

 The weekly Sunday blues concerts at Snowbasin have something for everybody.
 A selection of brews from local breweries for Mom and Dad, hiking, biking, and gondola rides for the kids and delicious BBQ that the whole family will love.
 Oh, and did we mention the killer lineup of blues music?
-If mountainside live music is your thing, you’ll also want to check out the Deer Valley Concert Series, the Saturday Series at Alta, and Sunday afternoon concerts at Solitude or the Sounds of Summer concerts at Sundance.
-Here is a link to our full guide!
+If mountainside live music is your thing, you’ll also want to check out the Deer Valley Concert Series, Sunday afternoon concerts at Solitude or the Sounds of Summer concerts at Sundance.
+Here is a link to our full summer guide!

 4. Explore the Timpanogos Caves National Monument